c-elliott96/hackernews/README.md

 * [2024-07-13 Sat]

   Work on `/news` view.
 Mostly styling work.
 Lots of tailwind trial and error.

+* [2024-07-14 Sun]

+  Work on `/new` (renamed the url resource to "/newest", to reflect HN).
+  Refactored to allow use of `items` partial for rendering a list of stories.
+  Some other styling touch-ups.

+  Start work on `/from`, which is reached by clicking the `past` link in the nav menu.
+Need to figure out how to create that list of stories.

 ---